elemantalcode/bash-scripts/README.md

 * bashCoin.bash
 Proof of Concept to create a blockchain in BASH in under 100 lines of code.
 It's not pretty, but it works (depending on how loose your definition of "works" is)

+* awsGetSecurityGroups.bash
+Script to extract all security groups from all regions under all profiles in AWS.
+Used to create a quick audit of the security applied across an AWS account